guardian/typerighter/README.md

 ### Roles

 - Rule owner: a person responsible for maintaining the rules that Typerighter consumes.
-- Rule user: a person checking their copy with the [Typerighter service](https://checker.typerighter.gutools.co.uk/).
+- Rule user: a person checking their copy with the checker service.

 ```mermaid
 flowchart LR